 1st stop-Lexington, KY

-It’s unintentionally (or intentionally, depending on how you look at it) become a theme in our family to try the native alcohol of each place we visit; so naturally we made a pit stop along the bourbon trail to taste Kentucky’s famous whiskey.
+It’s unintentionally become a theme in our family to try the native alcohol of each place we visit; so naturally we made a pit stop along the bourbon trail to taste Kentucky’s famous whiskey.
 Woodford Reserve did not disappoint.
 The distillery was surrounded by fields of potential race champions and offered a historic tour on how Kentucky bourbon came to be.

 2nd Stop-Pigeon Forge, TN